How I Built a Fully Automated Document Management System with Paperless-NGX

 - A workflow assigns the document type based on which subfolder it came from

-- The physical document goes into a binder, labeled by ASN ranges (1-200, 200-400, etc)
+- The physical document goes into a numbered binder, matching the ASN

 Digital Documents